R.T. Floyd ASMI Athletic Training Residency Program

 -Current CPR/AED training from a BOC approved Emergency Cardiac Care Program.

 -Background check and drug screening will be completed by Ascension St. Vincent’s.

 -Proof of CPR/AED Certification completed through the American Heart Association.

 -Three current letters of recommendation, including one letter from previous Athletic Training Education Program Director.

--Proof of COVID-19 and Influenza vaccination (required by Ascension St. Vincent’s).
+-Proof Influenza vaccination (required by Ascension St. Vincent’s).
 Medical or religious exemption for either or both vaccines may be submitted for review.

 -$25 non-refundable application fee made payable to ASMI.

-Interviews for the applicants will begin March 1, 2022 with an initial phone interview followed by a more in-depth virtual interview.
+Interviews for the applicants will begin within 14 days of close of application acceptance with an initial phone interview followed by a more in-depth virtual interview.`

-The applicant selected for the residency will be notified early April 2022 and will be given 7 days to reply to the offer.
-The residency training will begin in late July or early August 2022.
+The applicant selected for the residency will be notified within 7 days after interview and will be given 7 days to reply to the offer

 If you have any questions, please e-mail firstname.lastname@example.org.